UVARocketry/irec-groundstation_25-26/README.md

 Connect to the server, then just render the data it sends

+## How to run

+Currently, a clone of simulation generated data can be found in the out/ folder in this repo.
+To run a test using that, open up the ui/index.html file in a browser (you should be able to do that by double clicking it in the file explorer), then open a terminal and run the commands: `cd server` and `node .` (assuming nodejs is installed on your laptop)
+Note that opening the index.html file and running `node .` can be done in any order you want

 ## Rocket-Receiver Communication protocol

 Following is outlined the message layout for the packets sent from the rocket.